Does Lawless' New Foundation Replace Filler? An Investigation

 Shade(s) tested: 7L, 9L

 Review: “To be completely honest, foundation is usually a no-go for me.
 I like to use my fingertips to apply base makeup, and most full-coverage foundation can look streaky and patchy if I’m not careful enough.
 I made the switch to tinted BB creams and skin tints many years ago, as they’re far more suitable for me and my tactile ways.
 Lawless’ Forget The Filler, however, has managed to break my almost decade-long streak of not liking any foundation.
 This is all thanks to an ultra-hydrating formula containing vitamin E and glycerin, a humectant that attracts and binds moisture to the skin.
-There’s also the brand’s proprietary bio-fermented complex, a type of hyaluronic acid that effectively plumps the skin and improves skin cell regeneration.
+There’s also the brand’s proprietary bio-fermented biomimetic complex, Maxi-YouthTM, a type of hyaluronic acid that effectively plumps the skin and improves skin cell regeneration.

 Review: “To be completely honest, foundation is usually a no-go for me.
 I like to use my fingertips to apply base makeup, and most full-coverage foundation can look streaky and patchy if I’m not careful enough.
 I made the switch to tinted BB creams and skin tints many years ago, as they’re far more suitable for me and my tactile ways.
 Lawless’ Forget The Filler, however, has managed to break my almost decade-long streak of not liking any foundation.
 This is all thanks to an ultra-hydrating formula containing vitamin E and glycerin, a humectant that attracts and binds moisture to the skin.
-There’s also the brand’s proprietary bio-fermented complex, a type of hyaluronic acid that effectively plumps the skin and improves skin cell regeneration.
+There’s also the brand’s proprietary bio-fermented biomimetic complex, Maxi-YouthTM, a type of hyaluronic acid that effectively plumps the skin and improves skin cell regeneration.

 AdvertisementADVERTISEMENT